why-you-should-cultivate-gratitude-everyday

 Related reading: Creative Ways To Practice Gratitude

-Drink In Gratitude to Strengthen Your Energy
+Drink In Gratitude To Strengthen Your Energy

 For Coach Mariana Morais, practicing gratitude is like breathing air or drinking water—an absolute necessity for life.
 So she uses everyday situations to practice gratitude, like when she’s eating or meeting a friend.
 By using routine situations to find gratitude, Coach Mariana can practice several times a day.